matebence/jax-rs/README.md

 	- Logging
 	- Authorization
 - Uniform Interface
-	- Only one way to get the resource - well formated urls
+	- Only one way to get the resource - well formated URLs and metadata
 - Hypermedia options
 	- Useage of HATEOAS